XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/index.md

 ## Where do I read?

-&nbsp;&nbsp;The latest blog post was uploaded on [1 January 2025: *The Conservatory Analysis Tools*](./2025/01/01.md).
+&nbsp;&nbsp;The latest blog post was uploaded on [5 January 2025: *New Website!*](./2025/01/05.md).
 You can find it and other entries on the left side of the page, under the Blog category.

 ## How do I make mods?
 Where's the code documentation?